-Clinical Payment and Coding Policy Committee Approval Date: October 5, 2021
+Clinical Payment and Coding Policy Committee Approval Date: January 12, 2024

-Plan Effective Date: November 17, 2021
+Plan Effective Date: January 22, 2024

-This policy was created to serve as a general reference guide to coding and payment for the utilization of a co-surgeon or a team of surgeons.
-Health care providers (facilities, physicians, and other health care professionals) are expected to exercise independent medical judgement in providing care to patients.
+This policy serves as a general reference for coding and billing for co-surgeon and team surgeon services.
+Health care providers (facilities, physicians, and other qualified health care professionals (QHP) are expected to exercise independent medical judgement in providing care to patients.
 This policy is not intended to impact care decisions or medical practice.
 This policy does not address all situations that may occur and in certain circumstances these situations may override the criteria within this policy.